ggbaker/personalSite/content/web-appendices/info-consumer-theory/index.md

                   0.343391        0.343559

 Now, it might seem that composites are always worse than the sum of their parts since, for any state pair, the composite is always less precise than the sum of its parts.
-But the value of information depends generically on a source's ability to distinguish any state from any other.
-Moscarini and Smith, 2002, showed that, for large sample sizes, the only state pair that matters is the pair hardest to tell apart---i.e. the pair with the least precision (highest Chernoff index).
+But Moscarini and Smith (2002) showed that, for large sample sizes, the only state pair that matters is the pair hardest to tell apart---i.e. the pair with the least precision (highest Chernoff index).

 Thus complementarity often arises when experiments differ in the pair of states they most struggle to distinguish:

 ```python